Call Button

 • No visual disturbances

-• Occurs without warning
+• Tension headaches occur without warning

-Migraine
+Symptoms of Migraine

 • Pain is unilaterally and on one side

-• Pain is moderate to severe
+• Accompanied by moderate to severe headaches

 • Pain is felt like a severe throbbing and pulsating pain